'ACERP' by Max Eilbacher (cs)

 **please email if you would like a digital copy with your tape

-Purely Physical presents its fourth offering (and second in the Teeny Tapes series) 'A Crude Explanation of Russell’s Paradox' by Baltimore based artist Max Eilbacher.
+Purely Physical's fourth release (second in the Teeny Tapes series) 'A Crude Explanation of Russell’s Paradox' by Baltimore based Max Eilbacher.

 Mastered by Rupert Clervaux.

-A follow up from his release A System that Slips, on Nick Klein's Primitive Languages, A Crude Explanation of Russell’s Paradox sees Max continue his system based, sound generation practice delivering 11 piano, tone and snare based arrangements informed by the mathematical principles of Bertrand Russell.
+Following up A System that Slips, on Nick Klein's Primitive Languages, A Crude Explanation of Russell’s Paradox sees Max continue his system based, sound generation practice delivering 11 piano, tone and snare based arrangements informed by the mathematical principles of Bertrand Russell.

 "These recordings originated with a system created on my computer that played abstract samples of a piano.
 I discovered the system worked better using only a select few of the many piano sounds I had recorded and intended to use.
 I found it also worked well with no piano at all.
 Instead, I employed white noise, a solid tone, and wavefolders.
 Randomly generated patterns control the sequencing, routings and various sound parameters in the system.
 I created rules for my system based off of my crude understanding of Bertrand Russell’s Paradox theory that then modulates those patterns" - Max Eilbacher

-Baltimore based Max Eilbacher is an intermedia artist who works primarily with sound, video and performance.
+Max Eilbacher is an intermedia artist who works primarily with sound, video and performance.
 His sound practice draws upon traditions of electroacoustic, musique concréte composition and process intensive computer music.
-Max has previously released on Spectrum Spools and NNA tapes.
-He performs solo and also with Matmos, as well as in bands including Horse Lords and Sef 3.
+Max is based in Baltimore, MA, and has previously released on Spectrum Spools and NNA tapes.
+He performs solo, with his bands Horse Lords and Sef 3, and also in the live incarnation of Matmos.